 Louisiana's Novel 'Subscription' Model For Pricey Hepatitis C Drugs Gains Approval

-Louisiana officials announced a deal Wednesday with Asegua Therapeutics, a subsidiary of Gilead Sciences, that would allow the state to provide hepatitis C treatment to their Medicaid and prison populations.
-They also secured the necessary clearance from the federal government Wednesday for a novel approach to paying for the drugs, and expect the program to start July 15.
+Louisiana officials announced a deal Wednesday with Asegua Therapeutics, a subsidiary of Gilead Sciences, that would allow the state to provide hepatitis C treatment to its Medicaid and prison populations.
+They also secured the necessary clearance from the federal government Wednesday for a novel approach to paying for the drugs and expect the program to start July 15.

 In Louisiana, at least 39,000 people either on Medicaid or in the prison system have hepatitis C, a viral infection that attacks the liver.
 It's a curable condition, but that cure is expensive — generics cost as much as $30,000 per course of treatment — and some states have been in the position of rationing care to limit the strain on their budgets.

-When the Louisiana department of health began looking into providing the treatment, it estimated it would cost $760 million, which is "more than the state spends on K-12 education, Veteran's Affairs, and Corrections combined," Louisiana Secretary of Health Dr. Rebekah Gee wrote recently.
+When the Louisiana Department of Health began looking into providing the treatment, it estimated it would cost $760 million, which is "more than the state spends on K-12 education, Veteran's Affairs, and Corrections combined," Louisiana's secretary of health, Dr. Rebekah Gee, wrote recently.

 Because of that, the state restricted who could get the drug, only paying for it for people who already had damage to their livers from the virus.

-Louisiana Governor John Bel Edwards explained how the new deal with the drugmaker would work at an announcement Wednesday at the CrescentCare clinic in New Orleans.
+Louisiana Gov. John Bel Edwards explained how the new deal with the drugmaker would work in an announcement Wednesday at the CrescentCare clinic in New Orleans.
 Asegua will provide an authorized generic version of its drug Epclusa.
-"The state will receive an unrestricted supply of this life-saving medication while capping our expenditures at the same time," he said.
+"The state will receive an unrestricted supply of this lifesaving medication while capping our expenditures at the same time," he said.

 And he explained what's in it for the drugmaker: "This model gives the company exclusive access in the Medicaid and corrections markets in this state."

-Health secretary Gee said her department's goal is to treat at least 31,000 people by the end of 2024.
+Gee said her department's goal is to treat at least 31,000 people by the end of 2024.
 "An elimination plan and innovative payment model will ensure that we can cure this deadly disease and prevent long-term illness and disability in those who have it," she said in a statement.

 Gee began negotiations with Gilead early in 2018, as NPR reported last July.
 She argued that the company is better off giving the state as much of the drug as it needs in exchange for a fixed amount of money, under what she calls a subscription or "Netflix" model of payment.
 The alternative, she argued, was that her department could afford to buy very little of the medication.